a-la/alamode/README.md

 	                  	Default: js,jsx.
 	--jsx, -j         	Enable JSX mode: only update JSX syntax to use hyperscript.
 	                  	Does not transpile `import/export` statements.
+	--module, -m      	Works together with `jsx` to also transpile modules while transpiling JSX.
 	--preact, -p      	When transpiling JSX, automatically insert at the top `import { h } from "preact"`.
 	--debug, -d       	Will make ÀLaMode stop after replacing markers.